Categorical primitive forms of Calabi-Yau $A_\infty$-categories with semi-simple cohomology: Applications to Fukaya categories

 \subsection{Applications to mirror symmetry}

 Let $(X,W)$ be a Landau-Ginzburg model, with $W\in \Gamma(X,\mO_X)$ a non-constant function.
-Consider the derived category of singularities of $W$, denoted by where the coproduct is taken over distinct critical values $\lambda$ of $W$.
+Consider the dg-category of matrix factorizations where the product is taken over distinct critical values $\lambda$ of $W$.
 We assume that $W$ has finitely many isolated critical points $p_1,\ldots,p_k\in X$.
 The Jacobian ring of $W$ thus also decomposes as

 Here $W_{p_i}\in \mO_{X,p_i}$ is the localization of $W$ at the point $p_i$.
 Since the categories ${\sf MF}(W-\lambda)$ are naturally defined over ${\sf Jac}(W)$, they also naturally decompose using the idempotents of each ring ${\sf Jac}(W_{p_i})$: